Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-17-Business.md

 > 5. to formally ask for something in court

 **examples:**
-1. *a petition against experimentss on animals*
+1. *a petition against experiments on animals*
 2. *Her hasband has already filed a petition for divorce.*
 3. *Local residents have successfully petitioned against the siting of a prison in their area.*
 4. *to petition for divorce*